Bobi (dog): Early life

-According to Bobi's owner, Bobi was born as one of four male puppies in an outbuilding where his caretaker's family stored wood.
-His brothers were all buried alive after birth due to Costa's father not wanting to take care of more animals.
-Since Bobi blended in with the wood of the shed he was born in, Costa's father did not see him when he was collecting the puppies to bury.
+According to Bobi's owner, Leonel Costa, Bobi was born as one of four male puppies in an outbuilding where his caretaker's family stored wood.
+Bobi's brothers were buried alive by Costa's father who did not want to care for any more animals.
+Bobi's coloration blended in with the wood of the shed where he was born, so Costa's father did not see this fourth pup when he was collecting the others to bury.

 Initial certification

 Originally certified by Guinness World Records, Bobi was initially confirmed as being the oldest verified living dog as well as the oldest verified dog in history, being 30 years and 266 days old from an evaluation on 1 February 2023.
 This surpassed the previous record held by Bluey, a female Australian Cattle Dog, who was euthanized on 14 November 1939 at the age of 29 years and 5 months.

-On 7 December 2022, in the U.S. state of Ohio, a 23-year-old chihuahua named Spike was certified as the oldest living dog; however, that title was short-lived as Bobi's age was verified two weeks later.
+On 7 December 2022, in the U.S. state of Ohio, Spike, a 23-year-old chihuahua, was certified as the oldest living dog; however, that title was short-lived, as Bobi's age was verified two weeks later.
 Spike regained his title as the world's oldest living dog after Bobi's death.